Navigate with offline maps, follow routes, record tracks, and view live trip stats – all with a glance at your wrist.

 - Explore offline without mobile or data connection

 More than 150,000 ViewRanger routes worldwide – plus any routes you've created – are available to follow with Apple Watch.
 You can either stream routes directly from your iPhone to the Watch, or add them to the Watch and follow them without using your iPhone.

 Streaming routes: If you have your iPhone and Watch in close proximity, as soon as you start following a route on your phone it will be activated on the Watch.
 You can also start following routes in the Watch app by tapping the Routes button, choosing from the list of nearby routes you've either downloaded or created, then hitting Start.
 The map that's open on your iPhone will be visible on your Watch.

 Adding routes: Open ViewRanger on your iPhone, search for nearby routes or select a route you've created, then click the blue Add button to transfer it to your Apple Watch.
 Once your route is transferred, you can follow it on your Apple Watch and leave your phone at home.
 The map that’s open on your iPhone when you transfer the route will appear on your Apple Watch.

 How to record tracks

-As you swipe through the Watch screens you can view your GPS location on the same zoomable map that’s open on your iPhone.
-And, view live stats including GPS position, altitude, elevation gain, distance travelled and trip time.
+As you swipe through the Watch screens you can view your GPS location on the same zoomable map that’s open on your iPhone, with your track appearing as a green line on the map.
+Plus, view live stats including GPS position, altitude, elevation gain, distance travelled and trip time.

 How to navigate in map-only mode